Time to Think

-I have worked in the National Health Service for many years, initially as a health visitor and latterly as a counsellor.
+I worked in the National Health Service for many years, initially as a health visitor and latterly as a counsellor.
 This has given me wide experience with adults and children who are coping with major changes, difficulties and crises in their lives, and I can understand the complicated and painful feelings that you may be trying to cope with.

 I have also worked as an internal coach for the NHS, helping staff to address work-related difficulties; this helps me to bring a different way of working with people - more solution-focused - helping you to consider where you are, and what you can do to get to where you want to be.

 I have a deep respect for the unique value of every human being; a willingness to accept difference, without judgement, condescension or discrimination; and the belief that we all have the ability to change and grow.

 My qualifications include:

 Certificate in Online Counselling

 Accreditation by British Association of Counselling and Psychotherapy

 CPD modules in Trauma therapy; CBT for anxiety and depression; Acceptance and Commitment Therapy (ACT); Working with Groups; Supervision